aowen-uwmad/pelican-training-origin/README.md

 2. Enter the one-time code to activate the interface

-3. [Optional] Provide an admin password.
-(If you do, and you close your browser, you will need to enter this password to login to the interface again.)
+3. Provide an admin password.
+(If you close your browser, you will need to enter this password to login to the interface again.)

 Some notes: